 Detox, or detoxification, is when the body gets rid of the alcohol and drugs the person had consumed.
 The main goal of detoxing when it comes to addiction rehab programs is to help the person safely withdraw from alcohol and drugs, as there are numerous withdrawal symptoms that could take place.

 It is important, however, to note that not everyone has the same experience with detoxing from these substances.
 For some people, it might only take days to make it through the withdrawal process.
 Others might need months before they stop having withdrawal symptoms.
 The exact length of detox for you will be dependent on various factors.

 Do you have an addiction to alcohol or drugs?
-If so, you can reach out today to speak with someone here at Harmony Recovery Group.
+If so, you can reach out today to speak with someone here at Harmony Health Group.
 We will help to ensure that you are able to detox from these substances safely and appropriately.

 More About the Length of the Detox Process

 As noted above, there are varying lengths for the detox process.
 They can actually change rapidly from one person to the next.
 In addition, some people who have severe withdrawal symptoms in the first few days may have minimal symptoms in the last part of that first week.
 Some people who have severe withdrawal symptoms may experience uncomfortable ones for months.
 There isn’t just one answer for this.